abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-09-Java-Memory-Model.md

 ## Java - Order of Execution

- - Performance driven changes by Compiler, JVM or CPU.

 1. Static initialization blocks will run whenever the class is loaded first time in JVM
 2. Initialization blocks run in the same order in which they appear in the program.